pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_using_cloud_credentials/chapter.md

 ## Summary

-This chapter has shown how cloud credentials can be securely stored and retrievd at run-time by an embedded Ansible playbook service or method.
+This chapter has shown how cloud credentials can be securely stored and retrieved at run-time by an embedded Ansible playbook service or method.

 ## Further Reading